Revisiting Process versus Product Metrics: a Large Scale Analysis: RESULTS

 \section{RESULTS}

 \begin{RQbox} \textbf{RQ 1:} For predicting defects, do methods that work in-the-small, also work in-the-large? \end{RQbox}

-To answer this question, we use Figure~\ref{fig:learner_performance_1} and Figure~\ref{fig:learner_performance_2} and Figure~\ref{fig:learner_performance_3} to compares Recall, Pf, AUC, Popt20, Precision and IFA across four different learners using process, product and combined metrics.
-In those figures, the metrics are marked as P (process metrics), C (product metrics) and combined (P+C).
+To answer this question, we use Figure~\ref{fig:learner_performance_1}, Figure~\ref{fig:learner_performance_2}, Figure~\ref{fig:learner_performance_3}, and Figure~\ref{fig:release} to compares Recall, Pf, AUC, Popt20, Precision, and IFA across four different learners using process, product, and combined metrics.
+In those figures, the metrics are marked as P (process metrics), C (product metrics), and combined (P+C).
+Figure~\ref{fig:learner_performance_1}, Figure~\ref{fig:learner_performance_2}, and Figure~\ref{fig:learner_performance_3} represents the cross-validation results, while Figure~\ref{fig:release} represent the release-based results.

-For this research question, the key thing to watch in these figure are the vertical colored boxes with a horizontal line running across their middle.
-This horizontal lines shows the median performance of a learner across 700 Github projects.
+For this research question, the key thing to watch in these figures is the vertical colored box plots.
+The box plots were generated using results from all 700 Github projects, where each data point for a project is the (a)~median result from 5-fold cross-validation repeated 5 times for Figure~\ref{fig:learner_performance_1}, Figure~\ref{fig:learner_performance_2}, Figure~\ref{fig:learner_performance_3}, and (b)~median result from 3 release for Figure~\ref{fig:release}.
+These horizontal lines running across their middle show the median performance of a learner across 700 Github projects.
 As we said above in section~\ref{sec:eval}, the best learners are those that {\em maximize} recall, precision, AUC, Popt20 while {\em minimizing} IFA and false alarms.

-Reading the median line in the box plots, we say that compared to the Rahman et al. analytics in-the-small study, this analytics in-the-large study is saying some things are the same and some things that are different.
-Like Rahman et al., these results show clear evidence of the superiority of process metrics since, with the exception of AUC, across all learners, the median process results from process metrics are always clearly better.
+Reading the median line in the box plots, we say that compared to the Rahman et al. analytics in-the-small study, this analytics in-the-large study says some things are the same and some things are different.
+Like Rahman et al., these results show clear evidence of the superiority of process metrics since, except for Popt20 (no significant difference across process, product, and process+product metrics) across all learners, the median process results from process metrics are clearly always better.
 That is to say, returning to our introduction, this study strongly endorses the Hersleb hypothesis that how we build software is a major determiner of how many bugs we inject into that software.